siddhartha-malepalle/siddhartha-malepalle.github.io/README.md

 🔹 [Auto Capturing Selfie by detecting Smile Using Computer Vision](https://github.com/siddhartha-malepalle/Auto-Capturing-Selfie-by-detecting-Smile-Using-Computer-Vision)

 ## Certifications
-🔹Data Analytics and Visualization Job Simulation by Accenture -Completed a simulation focused on advising a hypothetical social media client, as a Data Analyst at Accenture.
-🔹Python 101 for Data Science by IBM
+🔹Data Analytics and Visualization Job Simulation by Accenture\n -Completed a simulation focused on advising a hypothetical social media client, as a Data Analyst at Accenture.\n 🔹Python 101 for Data Science by IBM\n
  -explored key libraries like Pandas and Matplotlib, and gained hands-on experience with data manipulation and visualization.

 ## Skills